 About

-The 2025-2026 season will bring performances with the Boston Early Music Festival in Boston, New York, and Germany.
-She will sing the role of Armillo in Provenzale's La Stellidaura vendicante.
-She will also join the company of Telemann's Don Quichotte at the Magdeburger Telemann-Festtage in Magdeburg, Germany.
-She will sing with Emmanuel Music - Errolyn Wallen's Dido's Ghost (Belinda), and as a soloist & ensemble member in Emmanuel's 55th Cantata Series.
+The 2025-2026 season will bring performances with the Boston Early Music Festival in Boston and Germany.
+She will sing the role of Armillo in Provenzale's La Stellidaura vendicante, as well as join the company of Telemann's Don Quichotte at the Magdeburger Telemann-Festtage in Magdeburg, Germany.
+She will sing the role of Belinda with Emmanuel Music in Errolyn Wallen's Dido's Ghost, and will appear as a soloist and ensemble member in Emmanuel's 55th Cantata Series (soloist: BWV 180, 133, 37, 42).
 She will make her debut with Aeternum in Napa Valley, CA, and return to sing with Nightingale Vocal Ensemble.
-She will also join the Handel + Haydn Society for their performances of Telemann's Ino.
+She will also join the Handel + Haydn Society as both a singer (Handel's Saul, chorus) and as a flutist (Telemann's Ino).
+She joins the chorus of Boston Baroque's performances of Idomeneo.

 In the 2024-2025 season, she performed with the Boston Early Music Festival as both a singer (Telemann's Don Quichotte) and a flutist (Telemann's Pimpinone and Ino).
 She appeared as the soprano soloist with the Colorado Bach Ensemble (BWV 47), Emmanuel Music (BWV 127, 227, 122, Ruehr’s Song of the Earth), and the Boulder Bach Festival (arias by Vivaldi, Agnesi, Merula, and Caccini).
 She also joined the Boulder Bach Festival as flute soloist for Bach's beloved Brandenburg Concerto no. 5.
 She performed John Tavener's Akhmatova Songs with The Sarasa Ensemble.
+She joined the orchestra for Blue Hill Bach's St. Matthew Passion (Baroque flute).

 She sang the role of Calisto in Cavalli's La Calisto in the New England Conservatory's 2023 production.
 Other favorite opera roles have included: Mary Bailey in Heggie’s It’s a Wonderful Life, Flora in Britten’s The Turn of the Screw, Belinda in Purcell’s Dido and Aeneas, and Héro in Berlioz’s Béatrice et Bénédict.